dynatrace-oss/terraform-provider-dynatrace/docs/resources/azure_credentials.md

 - `app_id` (String) The Application ID (also referred to as Client ID)  The combination of Application ID and Directory ID must be unique
 - `auto_tagging` (Boolean) The automatic capture of Azure tags is on (`true`) or off (`false`)
 - `directory_id` (String) The Directory ID (also referred to as Tenant ID)  The combination of Application ID and Directory ID must be unique
-- `key` (String) The secret key associated with the Application ID.
+- `key` (String, Sensitive) The secret key associated with the Application ID.
 For security reasons, GET requests return this field as `null`.
 Submit your key on creation or update of the configuration.
 If the field is omitted during an update, the old value remains unaffected.
 - `label` (String) The unique name of the Azure credentials configuration.
 Allowed characters are letters, numbers, and spaces.
 Also the special characters `.+-_` are allowed
 - `monitor_only_excluding_tag_pairs` (Block List, Max: 20) A list of Azure tags to be excluded from monitoring.
 You can specify up to 20 tags.
 A resource tagged with *any* of the specified tags is monitored.
 Only applicable when the **monitorOnlyTaggedEntities** parameter is set to `true`. (see [below for nested schema](#nestedblock--monitor_only_excluding_tag_pairs))
 - `monitor_only_tag_pairs` (Block List, Max: 20) A list of Azure tags to be monitored.
 You can specify up to 20 tags.
 A resource tagged with *any* of the specified tags is monitored.
 Only applicable when the **monitorOnlyTaggedEntities** parameter is set to `true` (see [below for nested schema](#nestedblock--monitor_only_tag_pairs))
 - `supporting_services` (Block List) A list of Azure supporting services to be monitored.
 For each service there's a sublist of its metrics and the metrics' dimensions that should be monitored.
 All of these elements (services, metrics, dimensions) must have corresponding static definitions on the server. (see [below for nested schema](#nestedblock--supporting_services))
+- `supporting_services_managed_in_dynatrace` (Boolean) If enabled (`true`) the attribute `supporting_services` will not get synchronized with Dynatrace.
+You will be able to manage them via WebUI without interference by Terraform.
 - `unknowns` (String) Any attributes that aren't yet supported by this provider

 ### Read-Only